-Student Name: Date: Instructor Name(s): AGENDA Group 1 Group 2 Group 3 5:30 to 6: OO Arrival for Inst ructors and those wanting additional help 6:00 to 6: P 30 Ch Check-in Table, warm-up exercise 6:30 to 6: 45 М Welcome and introduction Module A (0:50) End at 7:35 Module B (0:50) End at 7:35 Module C (0:50) End at 7:35 6:45 to 9:25 PM Module B (0:50) 7:40 until 8:30 Module C (0:50) 7:40 until 8:30 Module A (0:50) 7:40 until 8:30 Module C (0:50) 8:35 until 9:25 Module A (0:50) 8:35 until 9:25 Module B (0:50) 8:35 until 9:25 9:25 to 9: 20 Wran-un
+Student Name: e: Instructor Name(s): AGENDA Group 1 Group 2 Group 3 5:30 to 6:00 PM Arrival for Instructors and those wanting additional help 6:00 to 6:30 PM Check-in Table, warm-up exercise 6:30 to 6:45 PM Welcome and introduction Module A (0:50) End at 7:35 Module B (0:50) End at 7:35 Module C (0:50) End at 7:35 6:45 to 9:25 PM Module B (0:50) 7:40 unt i l 8:30 Module C (0:50) 7:40 until 8:30 Module A (0:50) 7:40 until 8:30 Module C (0:50) 8:35 unt i l 9:25 Module A (0:50) 8:35 until 9:25 Module B (0:50) 8:35 until 9:25 9:25 to 9:30 PM Wrap-up

+CHECK-IN TABLE CHECKLIST:

-CHECK -IN TABLE CHECKLIST: CHECK-IN: Get the handouts.
+- CHECK-IN: Get the handouts.
 Get oriented.
-Say "thank you" to the instructors, we are all volunteers.
-GAIA GPS: Confirm your iOS or Android smartphone has the Gaia GPS app properly installed: Gaia GPS is installed.
-Show you can locate your current position using Gaia. ☐ Folder 1: Gaia has the downloaded "Workshop Program Center Gaia Exercise" waypoints MAPS: Your purchased USGS printed map (Baring).
-Note that USGS Index is not required.
-COMPASS: Your compass has adjustable declination (these are required for the field trip) and the declination is set to the current location.
-ALTIMETERS: ☐ Show how to find the elevation in Gaia. ☐ If you are also using a barometric (wrist-based) altimeter, confirm that it is calibrated.
+Say "thank you" to the instructors, we are all volunteers. - GAIA GPS: Confirm your iOS or Android smartphone has the Gaia GPS app properly installed: - Gaia GPS is installed.
+Show you can locate your current position using Gaia. - Folder 1: Gaia has the downloaded "Workshop Program Center Gaia Exercise" waypoints - MAPS: Your purchased USGS printed map (Baring).
+Note that USGS Index is not required. - COMPASS: Your compass has adjustable declination (these are required for the field trip) and the declination is set to the current location. - □ ALTIMETERS: - □ Show how to find the elevation in Gaia. - □ If you are also using a barometric altimeter, (Thommen, Sun Co., AltimeterPlus, wrist-based, etc.) confirm that it is calibrated.

-Warm-up exercise (start as soon as you get to your table): 6:00-6:30
+Warm-up exercise (start as soon as you get to your table/circle): 6:00-6:30

-Please head to the nearest discussion areas and fill it up.
+Please head to the nearest discussion areas.
 We strongly recommend that couples and parent/child groupings split up and go to separate discussion areas.
-Please discuss the pre-reading: (Outside article Disaster in the Alps at https://bit.ly/2xq4ar0).
-Small group table discussion questions:
+Please discuss the pre-reading: (Outside article) Disaster in the Alps at https://bit.ly/2xq4arO.
+Small group discussion questions:

-Please see Appendix 7 for Possible Answers
+\\Please see Appendix 7 on page 22 for Possible Answers\\

-1. What are three root ca uses of this disaster?
+- 1. What are three root causes of this disaster?

-a)
+- a)

-b)
+- b)

-c)
+- c)

-2. Using the worldlow sh ecklist (Appendix 4), what navigation tools did they have, what was missing, and

-۷. - low preparation could have helped to prevent or mitigate this disaster?
+- 2. Using the workflow checklist (Appendix 4), what navigation tools did they have, what was missing, and what navigation workflow preparation could have helped to prevent or mitigate this disaster?

 The 5 Tools Was the tool present?
 Was the tool prepared properly?

 1a) Physical map

 1b) Digital map

 2) Altimeter

 3) Compass

-4) Gaia GPS;

-Backup GPS for
+4) Gaia GPS; Backup GPS for cold weather

-cold weather

-5) PLB or Personal
+5) PLB or Personal Communicator

-Communicator

-3. rs Ten Essentials (Appendix 5) as a guide, what other preparation could have helped

-prevent or mitigate thi s disaster?
+3. Using the Mountaineers Ten Essentials (Appendix 5) as a guide, what other preparation could have helped prevent or mitigate this disaster?

-Missing g Essentials:

-Plannir ng, Communication, and Situational Awareness:
+Missing Essentials: Planning, Communication, and Situational Awareness:

-We elcome!: Greeting , Introduction, and Context
+Welcome!: Greeting , Introduction, and Context

-6 ,

-Thank you and welcome to the 2020 version of our new The Mountaineers Modern Wilderness Navigation Workshop.
+Thank you and welcome to The Mountaineers Modern Wilderness Navigation Workshop.

-There has been a debate at The Mountaineers in recent years regarding what to do with modern navigational tools: altimeters are now cheap, accurate, and ubiquitous; 90%+ of American adults now carry a GPS device (AKA smartphone), and personal locator beacons and satellite communicators have become the new standard of care.
-In April 2015, the Seattle Climbing Committee passed a resolution encouraging two things:
+There has never been a better time to be a navigator!
+Resources such as Gaia and Caltopo allow us to create digital maps, and to print customized hard copy maps with ease.
+Altimeters are now cheap, accurate, and ubiquitous; 90%+ of American adults now carry a GPS device (AKA smartphone).
+Personal locator beacons and satellite communicators have become the new standard of care.
+We have incorporated these tools and techniques into our navigation curriculum.